Engaged Learning: Faculty Information

 - address a community need identified in partnership with the community;

 - contain a reflective component that encourages connections to course content and critical thinking, demonstrates what students have learned, explores community issues, and fosters civic engagement; and

 - require an appropriate number of hours for completing the service to the community.

 We encourage faculty to meet with the Director of the Office of Community Outreach and Leadership Development, who will support faculty members throughout the process, including identifying community partners, sharing ideas and strategies for course construction, and assessing the project’s impact on the community.

 If a given course number will meet the Service-Learning requirements each time it is taught, S-L will be added to the course title.
-If a given course number meets the S-L requirement in some iterations and not others, students taking the S-L version of the course will also register for PDEV 250 Service Learning (0 c.h.) via the Permission to Enroll in Special Coursework form, available on MyDrury.
+If a given course number meets the S-L requirement in some iterations and not others, students taking the S-L version of the course will also register for a Directed Study in PDEV 250 Service Learning (0 c.h.) via the Permission to Enroll in Special Coursework form, available on MyDrury.